Skills brewed once, shared by all.

 cloudflared or

-the same nginx snippet so you can paste it from the
+same nginx snippet so you can paste it from the terminal.

 Use this when you're evaluating it, you're the only user, or you're inside an office that already has its own VPN.